gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 Strive for unchangeable tests.
 A test should be written once and never be touched except there is a change of behaviour in the corresponding unit.
 Changes of internals should never break a test if the behaviour stays the same.
-Like i mentioned earlier these are brittle tests.
+Like I mentioned earlier these are brittle tests.
 We should prevent them at any cost.

 Brittle tests can creep into the codebase because of the overuse of